 Have you ever noticed a paragraph of text that ends with a word all by its lonesome on the last line?
 Here’s an example:

 A visual demonstration of a typographic runt.
-There is paragraph of lorem ipsum text, and on the last line is the word libero all by itself.
+There is paragraph of lorem ipsum text, and on the

 I don’t know about you, but that really grinds my gears.